billthecatt/UltimateDockerSandstormProject/readme.md

 Update, t2.medium appears to accept client connections and not lag too bad at all.

+Note. when you remove and rebuild the docker instance it will redownload 2.9G of something.. every time.
+This is faster in the cloud than it would be in the barn, but it still takes some time and should be done in advance of playtesting..

 #### Getting the SnickCH docker working:

 ```